withastro/astro/packages/integrations/alpinejs/README.md

 ## Examples

-- The [Astro Alpine.js example](https://github.com/withastro/astro/tree/latest/examples/framework-alpine) shows how to use Alpine.js in an Astro project.
+- Our [Astro Alpine.js example](https://github.com/withastro/astro/tree/latest/examples/framework-alpine) shows how to use Alpine.js in an Astro project.

 ## Troubleshooting